TwiN/skraid/README.md

 # skraid
-Skraid -- a word play on scram, scam and raid -- is a bot whose only purpose is to put an end to the growing amount of raids and scams in Discord.
+Skraid - a word play on scram, scam and raid - is an attempt to harness the power of large communities in order to put an end, or at least to reduce the blast radius of raids and common scams by ensuring that scammers and users known to take part in raids are banned before they can cause any harm.

+This is, however, easier said than done.

+This bot is built with several fail-safe mechanisms to prevent abuse.

+One of these fail-safe mechanisms is the fact that inviting the bot to a guild does not allow you to modify the global ban list.
+The staff members of each guild (i.e. users with BAN_MEMBERS permissions) may suggest the addition of users to the global ban list by using s!suggest_blocklist USER_ID, but the decision is ultimately up to several factors which will not be disclosed to prevent malicious actors from attempting to circumvent the system.
+Do not be too worried, though, as one of the measures put in place requires manual action from the maintainer of the bot.

 ## Usage